-The Tarrant County Medical Society Alliance started in 1920, and nearly 100 years later it endures as a dedicated group of physicians and spouses.
-We have a diverse membership of friends, colleagues and volunteers with a common bond: Supporting Medicine in Tarrant County.
-We strive to serve our members with fun social events, support in times of crisis, leadership development opportunities and quality of life programs like Book Club, Drama Queens, and Hometown Explorers.
+Tarrant County Medical Society Alliance was founded in 1920, and nearly 100 years later it endures as a dedicated group of physicians and spouses.
+With a diverse membership of friends, colleagues, and volunteers, TCMSA members share a common bond: Supporting Medicine in Tarrant County.
+It strives to serve members with fun social events, support in times of crisis, leadership development opportunities, and quality of life programs like Book Club, Drama Queens, and Hometown Explorers.

 Mission Statement: To enhance the lives and health of Texans through cooperative programming with the Tarrant County Medical Society.
 To provide opportunities for member growth and development.
 To assist in developing friendly relations and mutual understanding among physicians, their families and the general public.

 Hard Hats for Little Heads: The Tarrant Alliance has organized Hard Hats for Little Heads events throughout the year to give away bike helmets to children in need and educates parents on the importance of helmets during sporting activities.

 Be Wise - Immunize: The Tarrant Alliance has immunized thousands of children at little or no cost to their parents over the years.
 Be Wise is a joint project with the Immunization Collaboration of Tarrant County, the TMA and the TMAA.

 The Tarrant Alliance has collected hoodies for children in need for the Center for Transforming Lives.